Mission Analysis

 Overview

-The Mission Analysis IPT is part of the Aerodynamics and Flight Dynamics Department and is responsible for all computational rocket calculations, ranging from the rocket’s trajectory to aerodynamic optimization, and including sensitivity analysis, risk area assessment and engine choice.
+The Mission Analysis IPT is part of the Aerodynamics and Flight Dynamics Department and is mainly responsible for the study of the rocket trajectory and the optimization of the rocket aerodynamics.
 Each of these duties are run through internally developed scripts.

 Another major task of ours is to evaluate the possible launch conditions by means of stochastic simulations, which are fundamental to determine whether external conditions are favorable and viable for take-off on Launch Day.

-Furthermore, the team is in charge of maintaining and updating the public GitHub repository, also called “MSA-Toolkit,” where all of our code is stored.
+Furthermore, the team is in charge of maintaining and updating the public GitLab repository, called “MSA-Toolkit”, where all of our code is stored.
 We go to great lengths to constantly improve our code and have a more accurate and accessible simulator.

 Medium-high Matlab skills are required, since all our code is developed from scratch, so we offer several Matlab workshops throughout the year.